toddtee/toddtee.sh/content/posts/2023-01-31-openid-connect.md

 I pondered why I felt this way, and then it hit me.
 I had recently secured this blog's deployment pipeline with OpenID Connect (OIDC).

-It then dawned on me that OpenIDC is a lot like enforcing immigration control policy in the fictional country of Arstotzka.
+It then dawned on me that OIDC is a lot like enforcing immigration control policy in the fictional country of Arstotzka.

 Not sure what I am on about?
 Let me explain...